akiGAMEBOY/Chrome-Ext_QuicklyCopyDecodedURL/README.md

     If copying does not work, please reload the web page you want to copy and try again.

 - Shortcuts lists (Default)
-    - Ctrl + Shift + 9: Show extension popup (what happens when you click the extension icon).
+    - Ctrl + Shift + 9: Show extension popup.
     - Ctrl + Shift + 1: Decode and copy the active tab URL.

 <details>